 Click the arrows to scroll through images.

-Each Spring, an 11-week training course teaches 35-40 Jackson County residents, business and government representatives on topics of recycling, waste prevention, composting, and the local solid waste infrastructure.
-The course includes an extensive training manual, discussion based classes, and presentations from local and regional experts.
-Field trips include visits to Dry Creek landfill, composting facilities, a waste-to-energy plant and the Medford wastewater treatment plant.
+Each year, a 6-week training course teaches residents and business and government representatives on topics of recycling, waste prevention, composting, local solid waste infrastructure, e-waste, hazardous waste and much more.
+The course includes an extensive training manual, presentations from regional experts.

 - Our Wasteshed: Who, What and Where